visit-dav/visit/src/doc/dev_manual/SoftwareReliabilityEngineering.rst

 :ref:`housekeeping <sre_sre_vs_product_development>` or other *low-hanging fruit* type work.
 In particular, there shall be no expectation that a developer serving as **Primary** can get any other work done beyond their active or idle SRE obligations.
-In slow weeks, its conceivable they can.
+In slow weeks, it's conceivable they can.
 But, there can be no implied assumption or expectation that this will be the case.

 A :ref:`schedule <sre_scheduling>` of the **Primary** and **Backup** assignments going